koajs/koa/docs/api/request.md

 ### req.accepts(types)

-  Check if the given `type(s)` is acceptable, returning the best match when true, otherwise `undefined`, in which case you should respond with 406 "Not Acceptable".
+  Check if the given `type(s)` is acceptable, returning the best match when true, otherwise `false`, in which case you should respond with 406 "Not Acceptable".

   The `type` value may be one or more mime type string such as "application/json", the extension name such as "json", or an array `["json", "html", "text/plain"]`.
   When a list or array is given the _best_ match, if any is returned.

+  Note that if the client did not send an `Accept` header, the first `type` will be returned.

 ```js
 // Accept: text/html